Cape Town Stadium

 The stadium is located in Green Point, between Signal Hill and the Atlantic Ocean, close to the Cape Town city center and to the Victoria & Alfred Waterfront, a popular tourist and shopping venue.

-The stadium had a seating capacity of 64,100 during the 2010 World Cup, later reduced to 58,309.
-The stadium is connected to the waterfront by a new road connection, Granger Bay Boulevard.
-Cape Town Stadium is the 5th biggest stadium in South Africa; the biggest in Cape Town.
+The stadium had a seating capacity of 64,100 during the 2010 World Cup, later reduced to 55,000.

-Etymology
+Cape Town Stadium is the largest stadium in Cape Town, and the fifth-largest in South Africa.

+Naming

-During construction, Cape Town Stadium was unofficially known as Green Point Stadium, the name of an older stadium adjacent to it that was partially demolished and rebuilt into the Green Point Athletics Stadium.
+During construction, Cape Town Stadium was unofficially known as Green Point Stadium; the name of an older stadium, then-situated adjacent to it, that was partially demolished and rebuilt into the Green Point Athletics Stadium.

 During October 2009, the city asked for the public to propose names for the new stadium and the name Cape Town Stadium was chosen.

-In December 2017, plans for a new name were underway.